-Flooded roads will lead to the loss of approximately \$290 million in tax revenue between 2021 and 2100 and will isolate just over \$1 billion in property.
+ERG estimates flooded roads will lead to the loss of approximately \$290 million in tax revenue between 2021 and 2100 and will isolate just over \$1 billion in property.
 ESTIMATING THE COST OF SALT MARSH RESTORATION Restoring salt marshes can have a wide range of benefits, and the location can often determine whether these projects will be cost-effective.
 Marshes provide ecosystem services, including nitrogen removal, carbon sequestration, support for commercial fisheries, and flood protection.
-Costs for some restoration projects have ranged from about \$11,000 to \$18,000 per acre.
-The benefits from sequestration alone do not justify the costs; however, nitrogen removal, fisheries, and flood protection can make these projects break even in a matter of just a few years.
+Costs for some restoration projects have ranged from about \$11,000 to \$18,000 per acre.1 The benefits from sequestration alone do not justify the costs; however, nitrogen removal, fisheries, and flood protection can make these projects break even in a matter of just a few years.
 Thus, site-specific analysis should be performed to assess the value of flood protection, particularly to determine the benefit-cost ratio at that site.
 Additionally, the ability of the marsh to migrate with sea level rise is an important consideration for the longevity of the project.
 If there is no space to migrate, the lifetime of the benefit will be much shorter.

 Sequestration benefits, when combined with those provided from nitrogen removal, fisheries, and flood protection, can make marsh restoration projects break even in a matter of just a few years.
+1 "Economic Impacts of Climate Change on Cape Cod, Technical Report" by Eastern Research Group, Inc., and Synapse Energy Economics, Inc.: www.capecodcommission.org/ClimateAction- Plan-AppendixB

 MITIGATION STRATEGIES A comprehensive and diverse set of strategies will be needed to meet 2030 and 2050 emissions reduction goals.
-Though the final Next-generation Roadmap for Massachusetts Climate Policy bill sets an interim 2030 goal of 50% reduction in GHG emissions from 1990 levels.
-ERG used a 45% reduction, as that seemed the likely target at the time of the analysis.
+The Next-generation Roadmap for Massachusetts Climate Policy bill sets an interim 2030 goal of 50% reduction in GHG emissions from 1990 levels, which ERG used to estimate actions necessary to contribute to the Commonwealth's emissions reduction goals.

-To achieve a 45% reduction from 1990 levels by 2030 and 85% reduction by 2050 will likely require substantial action and assistance from state and federal governments.
+To achieve a 50% reduction from 1990 levels by 2030 and 85% reduction by 2050 will likely require substantial action and assistance from state and federal governments.
 At the same time, homeowners, drivers, and business owners on the Cape are the fundamental actors who can choose electric options for their next heating system or vehicle.
 Organizations such as the Cape Light Compact can be key enablers for electric sector decarbonization, as well as for engaging customers about their energy choices.

 HEAT PUMPS Implementation of electric airsource heat pumps is estimated to be generally cost-effective for residents, leads to substantial health benefits, and is essential to reaching 2030 and 2050 GHG emissions reduction goals.
-Adoption of heat pumps is one of the major contributors to reaching the 2030 and 2050 GHG emissions reduction goals At the consumer level, the average annual cost of operating a heat pump when considering purchase price and electricity usage is less than \$2,000 (without any incentives).
+Adoption of heat pumps is one of the major contributors to reaching the 2030 and 2050 GHG emissions reduction goals ERG estimated that at the consumer level, the average annual cost of operating a heat pump when considering purchase price and electricity usage is less than \$2,000 (without any incentives).
 This cost is comparable to natural gas and much lower than propane or fuel oil, which are about \$800 to \$900 more per year.
 Given this, it may be easier to push early adoption among residents who use propane or fuel oil to heat their homes.

-Value of cumulative health benefit between 2021 and 2050 from SER1 by reducing criteria pollutants from adopting heat pumps

-\$800-\$900 in average annual savings compared with propane or fuel oil; annual operating cost is comparable to natural gas
+Estimated value of cumulative health benefit between 2021 and 2050 from SER1 by reducing criteria pollutants from adopting heat pumps average annual savings compared with propane or fuel oil; annual operating cost is comparable to natural gas